Twiage/default-node-proj-template/README.md

 1. Go to {ENV}-api-load-balancer => Listener tab => View/edit rules
 1. Add new rule, If : put in new path (or path pattern, ie /project-name*)
 1. Then: put forward to your new target group (named {project name}-{env})

-Troubleshooting
-[Create Log Group](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:) - check if they exist.
-1. Staging (or another) log group might not be created, so check if they all exist.
-Naming convention is {project name}-{env}

 **!!!NOTE DO NOT COMMIT UNENCRYPTED ENVIRONMENT FILES!!!**